kasparsd/widget-context-wporg/readme.txt.md

 ## Changelog

+### 1.2.0 (August 20, 2019)

+- Set PHP 5.6 as the minimum supported version of PHP to match WordPress core.
+- Developer tooling update: introduce PHP autoloading, PHP unit tests with proper mocking, linting for JS, switch to Docker inside a Vagrant wrapper for local development environment and update to the latest version of WordPress coding standards.

 ### 1.1.1 (June 9, 2019)

 - Mark as tested with WordPress 5.2.
 - Add test coverage reporting and remove [Debug Bar](https://wordpress.org/plugins/debug-bar/) integration since it wasn't complete.
 Refactor plugin structure to support dependency integration.
 See [#47](https://github.com/kasparsd/widget-context-wporg/pull/47).
 - Added local development environment, see [#48](https://github.com/kasparsd/widget-context-wporg/pull/48).